Travel with us. Train with us. Help us help others.

 You can still help.
 Rich uses proceeds from gear sales and paid training gigs to support his volunteer service projects.
 Additional funds are always needed.
 Your support helps cover travel expenses and the cost of gear that is donated to the indigenous groups we train.
 Rich donates his time, labor and expertise.
-To make a donation please visit our campaign page at GoFundMe
+Become a Patron!

 NOTE: Our training programs will also benefit from the donation of gear, new or used, as long as it is in good working condition.